- Clinical Studies

 - One of the most common neurodegenerative disorders worldwide: Approximately 1% of individuals over 60 years are affected

-- PD increases with age and is more frequent in males
+- Likelihood of developing PD increases with age and is more frequent in males

 - Both genetic and environmental factors may contribute to PD

-- Clinical symptoms include tremor, muscle rigidity, postural instability, and gait abnormalities
+- Clinical symptoms include tremors, muscle rigidity, postural instability, and gait abnormalities

-Cooperation with University of Lübeck and Denali Therapeutics Inc.
+Cooperation with the University of Lübeck and Denali Therapeutics Inc.

 For more information please contact: